oddlyspaced/react-native-modern-blur-view/README.md

 * 🧊 True background blur, not a screenshot hack
 * 🎛️ Props for `blurRadius`, `tintColor`, `tintOpacity`, `enabled`
 * 🧱 Drop-in `<View/>` replacement (accepts all `ViewProps`)
-* ⚙️ Compatible with New Architecture
+* ⚙️ !!
+ONLY !!
+Compatible with New Architecture

 ---